tumarkuss/AI-MachineLearning/README.md

 - 2 internships
 - 3 personal projects
-  and
+  and:
-# Most importantly: experience, knowledge and friends!
+ >Most importantly: experience, knowledge and friends!
 > And I am beginning my new journey
 ```
 ## Why AI?